j-polden/opendetection/README.md

 Click generate to build the makefile and once finished, exit the GUI.
 The final step is to make and install the library:

-    make - j8
+    make -j8
     sudo make install

-Upon sucsessful installation, an openCV config file was then created:
+Upon successful installation, an openCV config file was then created:

     sudo /bin/bash -c 'echo "/usr/local/lib"> /etc/ld.so.conf.d/opencv.conf'
     sudo ldconfig